barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 All licensed amateurs are welcome to join us.

+# DMR Monday evening Net

+A Digital net is run on each Monday night at 7:00PM onwards.

+Using a local repeater the talk group is TG3809

 # HF Monday evening Net

 An HF net is run on each Monday night at 8:00PM onwards.